Hannahville Indian Community: History

-The people of Hannahville are descendants of Potawatomi people who refused to leave Michigan in 1834 for Indian Territory during the great Indian removal.
+The people of Hannahville are descendants of Potawatomi tribespeople who refused to leave Michigan in 1834 for Indian Territory during the great Indian removal.
 For a period, they moved away from Michigan, living with the Menominee in northern Wisconsin and the Ojibwe and Ottawa peoples in Canada.
 The Potawatomi, the Ojibwe, and Odawa are part of the Council of the Three Fires.
 In 1853, some Potawatomie returned to Michigan.
-It was at this time they settled along the mouth of the Big Cedar River at Lake Michigan.
+It was at this time that they settled along the mouth of the Big Cedar River near Lake Michigan.

-According to the Methodist Church, Peter Marksman was sent to the area as an assistant minister.
+According to the United Methodist Church, Peter Marksman was sent to the area as an assistant minister.
 During this time, he was credited with finding a parcel of land and moving the Potawatomi people to the current location.
 Some church records report that, as the Potawatomi were very fond of Marksman's wife, Hannah, they named their community after her.

 Hannahville Community

 The first designation of this area as specifically Potawatomi land was recorded by the US federal government in 1870.
 The reservation was established by an act of Congress in 1913.

 Under the Indian Reorganization Act of 1934, the tribe wrote a constitution and organized an elected form of government.
 The federal government officially recognized it in 1937.
-Members elect a 12-person Tribal Council, which makes decisions for governing the community.
+Members elect a 12-person tribal council, which makes policy decisions for the community.

-In 1966, the tribe joined with three others in Michigan to establish the Inter-Tribal Council of Michigan, Inc. Other founding members were Keweenaw Bay Indian Community, Bay Mills Indian Community, and Saginaw Chippewa Indian Tribe.
+In 1966, the tribe joined with three others in Michigan to establish the Inter-Tribal Council of Michigan, Inc. Other founding members were the Keweenaw Bay Indian Community, the Bay Mills Indian Community, and the Saginaw Chippewa Indian Tribe.
 These small tribes wanted to work together for joint welfare, to manage joint projects, and to improve relations with the state and federal governments.